-i believe in echoes was formed in collaboration with taisha paggett, as a continuation and expansion of paggett’s body of research.
-The installation was developed through working conversations about the body as impacted by notions of land and geography, recent and geological time, and potentials and limits of making space.
-The work also considers paggett’s conception of the “meadow,” a phenomenological and speculative geography that supports physical and psychic embodiment in the out-of-doors.
+The installation for i believe in echoes was formed in collaboration with taisha paggett.
+It was developed around ideas of the body as impacted by notions of land and geography, geological time, and the potentials and limits of making space.
+The design and construction of the space considers paggett’s conception of the “meadow,” a phenomenological and speculative geography as a place for physical and psychic embodiment within concepts of blackness and queerness.
 It is an ecosystem of consciousness in which fugitive bodies query the historical delineation of inside-outside, and the social hierarchies that determine access and restriction.

-The installation was created as echoes between land and body: a mountainous mound being, a volcanic lava flow, a continuous stream of light and shadow, sound as a mode of navigation and environment, and the potential of consciousness in non-living forms.
-The work considers the potentials of materiality and forming in relation to place and space making as rooted in movement-based practices.
-Each person who enters the work becomes a participant in structures of their own experience including place-ment and locate-ing.
-This space is active and contemplative, taking on the potentials and risks of place making in relation to queer, feminist, and black theoretical constructs within performance and visual art.
+The installation was created as echoes between land and body: a mountainous mound being, a volcanic lava flow created from carpet, a continuous stream of light and shadow penetrating the spaces and gaps, sound as a mode of navigation and environment, and the potential of consciousness in non-living materials and forms.
+The physical construction considers materiality and forming in relation to place and space making as rooted in movement-based practices and the body as an integral piece of the geological.
+Each person who enters the work becomes involved in structures of their own material and dimensional experience including place-ment and locate-ing.